Apoula Edel: Paris Saint-Germain

 Towards the end of the season, Coupet regained his first choice goalkeeper when he play against Lyon on 17 April 2011.
 Afterwards, Edel was still the first choice goalkeeper for two more matches, before Coupet regained the spot again until the season finished.

 As his contract was set to expire at the end of the season, reports claimed that Edel could be on his way out of the club in the summer, with speculation regarding a possible replacement doing the rounds, but chairman Robin Leproux says Edel (along with Ludovic Giuly and Mamadou Sakho) would be staying put.

 Eventually, Edel declined to stay at PSG after his contract was finished, and he joined an Israeli club Hapoel Tel Aviv on a free transfer as a replacement for Vincent Enyeama, who joined Lille.

 Atlético de Kolkata

 In August 2014, Edel was drafted by Atlético de Kolkata of the Indian Super League.
 He put up a number of good saves in final, as the franchise became the champions of the inaugural season.
 He also won the Maruti Suzuki Swift Moment of the match award.

-International
+International career

 Edel, who was born and raised in Cameroon, has dual nationality and had decided to play international football for Armenia under the French coach Bernard Casoni.